As Morgan Stanley buys ETrade, Robinhood preps social trading – TechCrunch

 That all means that Robinhood earns less on interest sitting in users’ accounts than the old incumbents.
 But Robinhood earns the majority of its money on selling order flow and through its subscription Robinhood Gold feature that lets users pay monthly so they can borrow cash to trade with.
 Profiles and lists, and then eventually more social features, could get Robinhood’s users trading more so there’s more order flow to sell and more reason for them to buy subscriptions.

 “Democratizing access is about lowering fees, minimums and other barriers people face — like confidence.
 Profiles and lists make finance easier to understand and more familiar for people” says Shanmugam.
+More social features built safely, more reassurance, more trading, more revenue.
+Robinhood has raised $910 million.
+But to outgun larger competitors like the newly assembled Morgan Stanley-ETrade that’s matched its zero-fee pricing, Robinhood will have to win with product.